 This morning, we set off on our long journey to the land of the Snow Leopard.
 On this 220km journey, we’ll drive through some beautiful alpine forests.
 As we arrive in Kalpa after a day-long drive, we might be greeted by some spectacular views of the Kinner Kailash range (if the weather is clear that evening).
 Overnight at a hotel/guest house in Kalpa.

 Today is another day-long journey, as we drive 150km to our next stop.
 En route, we’ll stop at Nako village to take in breathtaking views of the frozen lake here.
 When the lake freezes over in winter, locals use it as an ice-skating rink!
-Overnight at a guest house in Tabo.
+Overnight at a homestay in Mane.

-Today’s journey to our base camp – Kibber – is a short one of about 70km.
+Today’s journey to our base camp – Kibber – is one of rapid ascent.
 As we drive through the Spiti Valley, we’ll see the semi-frozen Spiti river on one side.
-We’ll stop at the famous Key Monastery – one of the largest in Spiti – along the way.
+We’ll pass the famous Key Monastery – one of the largest in Spiti – along the way.
 Set on a cliff, the views of the landscape are breathtaking here.

 Kibber and nearby villages will be our base camp for the Snow Leopard expedition.
 At Kibber, we’ll stay at a home stay with the local residents.
 Take complete rest for the remainder of the day to acclimatize to altitudes of around 14000 feet.
 Overnight in Kibber.